 Pick Up: Place the name card on the dash of your car so the staff can see it easily.
 Wait in the circle of traffic until you get to a cone station.
 At that time, a staff member will radio the teacher to release your child(ren).
-Children will not be released until staff members have matched them to a vehicle.
+Students will not be released until staff members have matched them to a vehicle.

 We encourage parents to use the YELLOW CURB drop-off area on the first day of school to help us get off to a smooth start with limited confusion.
-However, if you feel strongly that you need to escort your child to the building doors park on Whitney Mesa Dr., since no parking will be allowed in the parking lot during drop off and pickup times.
+However, if you feel strongly that you need to escort your child to the building doors park on Whitney Mesa Dr parking will NOT be allowed in the parking lot during drop off and pickup times.
 Please do not park in the covered parking spots, those are reserved for the staff at SSMCS.

-3:15 to 6:00 PM - students not picked up by 3:15 will be placed in the After Care program.
+3:00 to 6:00 PM - students not picked up by 3:00 will be placed in the After Care program which will assess a fee of \$10 each day.